Connecticut Sales and Use Tax

 If you are not sure if you have established nexus in Connecticut, you can usually get free help by contacting the Connecticut Department of Revenue.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in Connecticut.
 Click here for listing of recommended resources.

-Special rules applying to Connecticut sales tax and use taxes?
+Special rules applying to Connecticut:

 - Shipping is taxable.